 - Report all outcomes per randomised woman, as this is the unit of randomisation.
-Rates per clinical pregnancy may be used as the denominator for a sensitivity analysis, as this will help give the full picture. - If studies report only "per cycle" data, contact authors and request "per woman" data. - Some outcomes can only occur in women who reach clinical pregnancy (e.g. multiple pregnancy, miscarriage, etc). - If including crossover or cluster randomised trials.
+Rates per clinical pregnancy may be used as the denominator for a sensitivity analysis, as this will help give the full picture. - If studies report only "per cycle" data, contact authors and request "per woman" data. - Some outcomes can only occur in women who reach clinical pregnancy (e.g. multiple pregnancy, miscarriage, etc) but they should also be presented per woman randomised. - If including crossover or cluster randomised trials.
 Both of these need to have been analysed correctly to take into account the patient correlations.

-The primary analysis was per woman randomised; we included per pregnancy data for some outcomes (e.g. miscarriage).
+The primary analysis was per woman randomised; we also included per pregnancy data for some outcomes (e.g. miscarriage).
 Data that did not allow valid analysis (e.g. "per cycle" data) were briefly summarised in an additional table and were not meta-analysed.
 We counted multiple births as one live birth event.
 Only first-phase data from crossover trials was included.
-[OR: Statistical advice was sought regarding the analysis of crossover trials, to facilitate the appropriate inclusion of crossover data in meta-analysis and say what you done].
+[OR: Statistical advice was sought regarding the analysis of crossover trials, to facilitate the appropriate inclusion of crossover data in meta-analysis and say what you done?.